What Are Xanax (Alprazolam) Bars?

-Xanax bars are rectangular tablets that contain alprazolam, the active ingredient in Xanax.
-That’s a prescription medication that comes in pill form, liquid form, and tablet form.
+Xanax bars are rectangular, high-dose tablets that contain alprazolam, the active ingredient in the anti-anxiety medication Xanax.
+Xanax is a prescription medication that comes in pill form, liquid form, and tablet form.

-“Bars” is one of several street names commonly used to refer to the anti-anxiety medication, Xanax, along with “planks” and “zanies”.
+“Bars” is one of several street names commonly used to refer to high-dosage versions of the drug, along with “planks,” “zanies,” and others.

 What Do Xanax Bars Do?